Sun Devil Volleyball Rings the Bell

 Sparky’s Touchdown Tailgate

 For each home football game, the ASU Alumni Association hosts Sparky’s Touchdown Tailgate, a free Sun Devil Football pregame party featuring live entertainment, tailgate games, special guest appearances, and big screens streaming some of the biggest college football games so Sun Devil Nation can get hyped up for the game.
-Trust us; you do not want to miss out on this event.
+Trust us.
+You do not want to miss out on this event.

 Join the fun